HomeFinanceSenegal Secures $258.9M from World Bank for Low-Carbon Cement Production

-The Senegalese government has secured a financing deal from the World Bank Group to produce a cement plant in line with the Paris Climate Accords, an international treaty on climate change.
+Accordingly, the plant is in line with the Paris Climate Accords, an international treaty on climate change.

-The $258.9 million deal was announced by the International Finance Corporation (IFC), an arm of WB in partnership with Sococim, a subsidiary of French cement maker Vicat S.A which will undertake the project.
+IFC is an arm of the WB while Sococim is a subsidiary of French cement maker Vicat S.A which will undertake the project.

 “The package comprises a €120 million loan from IFC’s own account and €122 million equivalent in local currency parallel loans from Société Générale Sénégal, CBAO Groupe Attijariwafa Bank, Banque Internationale Pour Le Commerce et l’Industrie du Sénégal, and Ecobank Sénégal.
-Société Générale Sénégal has been appointed as the administrative agent to manage the local currency financing with the other lenders,” said IFC in a statement.

-Cement production emits a significant amount of carbon dioxide because of the clinker, an element inside the product, which according to Imperial College London, constitutes around 7 percent of total annual energy and industry emissions.
+Cement production emits a significant amount of carbon dioxide because of the clinker, an element inside the product.

 But according to IFC, Sococim plans to replace part of its current clinker lines with one new fuel-efficient one, utilizing up to 70 percent of alternative fuels and boosting energy efficiency.

-It will help reduce greenhouse gas emissions by 312,000 tons of CO2 equivalent per year by 2030 – enabling Sococim to produce cement with one of the lowest emission rates in the world.
+Noteworthy, this will help reduce greenhouse gas emissions by 312,000 tons of CO2 equivalent per year by 2030 – enabling Sococim to produce cement with one of the lowest emission rates in the world.

 “IFC’s landmark investment in a hard-to-abate sector aims to not only accelerate the decarbonization process in Africa’s cement sector, but also drive sustainable development, economic growth, and boost affordable housing development in Senegal and beyond,” said IFC Managing Director, Makhtar Diop.

-IFC has had a long-standing relationship with Vicat, supporting the company since 2007 in its investments in India, Kazakhstan, and Senegal, and in its efforts to reduce the cement industry’s carbon footprint.
+At the same time, IFC has had a long-standing relationship with Vicat, supporting the company since 2007 in its investments in India, Kazakhstan, and Senegal, and in its efforts to reduce the cement industry’s carbon footprint.

 “IFC has been a trusted long-term partner to both Sococim and Vicat.
 Today, it is helping us create a cleaner and more efficient African cement industry at a time of unprecedented economic and population growth in the region,” said Vicat’s CEO and Chairman, Guy Sidos.